 Because feral cats are not socialized with humans, they are not candidates for adoption.
 However, you can reduce the number of feral cats while increasing their quality of life through our Trap, Neuter and Return program.
 This program has proven to be the most efficient and humane way to stabilize a feral cat colony.
 The TNR program involves trapping the feral cats, neutering the cat and then returning the cat to the area where it was trapped.
 The Humane Society of Westchester has cat traps available for your use with our TNR program.

 The cost of spay or neuter surgery for a feral cat is $60.
 The fee includes the spay/neuter procedure, rabies vaccination and mandatory ear tipping (for identification purposes).
-Optional vaccinations and treatments are offered for additional fees.
 Please note that this program is for feral cats ONLY.
-We will not spay/neuter privately owned pets at our shelter.
+We will not spay/neuter privately owned pets or cats from other rescues in this program.
 The Humane Society of Westchester has cat traps available to rent for people using this program, to safely and humanely trap feral cats.
 If you would like more information about our Trap Neuter and Return program, please contact us!